DomCR/CuttingSolids/README.md

 # CuttingSolids
-Unity project to cut solids on run time.
+Unity project to cut solids on runtime.